 - 1. Satisfactory completion of all didactic material. - 2.
 Satisfactory completion of clinical experience as required by UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
 Satisfactory completion of stated UNE School of Nurse Anesthesia objectives. - 4.
-Completion of twenty-seven actual months in program, exclusive of time off approved by the program. - 5.
+Completion of twenty-seven actual months in program, inclusive of time off approved by the program. - 5.
 All time commitments in the didactic and clinical areas must be satisfied - 6.
-All clinical records must be completed and submitted to the Anesthesia School Administrative staff. - 7.
+All clinical records must be completed and available to the Anesthesia School Administrative staff. - 7.
 Clinical evaluations must be completed and signed. - 8.
 Completion of the capstone project with an assigned passing grade. - 9.
 All fees must be paid in full. - 10.
 All library books must be returned. - 11.
-All relevant University and programmatic evaluations must be submitted.
+All relevant University and programmatic evaluations must be submitted. - 12.
+Completion of See exam as required by MSNA student handbook.